A-Z Challenge (Book-The Hundred-Foot Journey)

-Here is when the problems begin, madame Mallory sees her neighbours as some peasants and she doesn’t want to have anything with them but she is jealous about their success with the restaurant.
+Here is when the problems begin, Madame Mallory sees her neighbors as some peasants and she doesn’t want to have anything with them but she is jealous of their success with the restaurant.

 She looks like a heartless woman, but in fact, she is just lonely and she was taught to be like that, to have no feelings.

 She wants to destroy Hassan’s father restaurant and she does bad things so that would happen, but then, she is sorry for her actions, and she sees them like they truly are, hardworking and kind people.

 Finally, Hassan’s father wants to have an agreement with her and lets his son work for her and to learn all about cooking.